 What is Stuttering?

 Stuttering is so common that everyone knows what it sounds like and can easily recognize it.
 Everyone has probably had moments of stuttering at least once in their life.
 It should not be confused with cluttering.
+Thankfully, we can provide stuttering treatment.

 Most people don’t know that stuttering can also include non-verbal involuntary or semi-voluntary actions like blinking or abdominal tensing (tics).
 Speech language pathologists are trained to look for all the symptoms of stuttering, especially the non-verbal ones, and that is why an SLP is qualified to make a stuttering diagnosis.